rae-shaw/hashicorp_homework_r_shaw/terraform-getting-started.md

 ## Build the Infrastructure

-Now that Terraform is installed, you can dive right into creating creating infrastructure.
+Now that Terraform is installed, you can dive right into creating infrastructure.

 Create a new directory on your local machine for your Terraform configuration code and cd into it.